 Former group leader (Monash University)

 Associate Professor Harald Janovjak was an EMBL Australia group leader at the Australian Regenerative Medicine Institute, Monash University, between 2018 and 2021.
-In January 2022 Harald relocated to the Flinders University as a Professor where his group will continue to manipulate mammalian physiology with synthetic biology.
+In January 2022 Harald relocated as a Professor to the Flinders University, where his group will continue to manipulate mammalian physiology with synthetic biology.

 Former group leader (Monash University)